xpl/useless/base/tier0/README.md

           bar: 'undefined' }] }) },
 ```

-Made with `_.hyperOperator` — a highly abstract operator that fractalizes ordinary algorithms, looping them through themselves.
+Made with `_.hyperOperator` — a highly abstract operator that fractalizes ordinary algorithms, looping them through themselves, making structure transparent for their operation.
 See how `_.mapMap` is defined:

 ```
   _.mapMap = _.hyperOperator (_.unary, _.map2)  // 'unary' says that both _.map2 and its functor take 1 argument.